Thank you for visiting our fishing report page. During the

 Note: You should refresh this page to be sure that you are viewing the latest fishing report.

 Late ice out on April 30 this spring.
-Water level is stable and normal at 9" below full pool.
+Water level has been steady for 6 weeks.
+The Flowage is currently down about 30" below full pool.
 May had normal temps with June being cooler than usual.
-Water temps are now about 68 to 71 degrees.
-Weed growth is on the excessive side on many of the shallow bars... due to a small winter drawdown which yields more weeds.
+Water temps are currently ranging from 65 to 68 degrees.
+The weeds beds are still thick and on the surface on some of the bars but they have settled below the surface on other bars and those spots are more fishable.

-Walleye are hitting best on the outer edges of the shallow weeds beds at the beginning of the dropoff in 6 to 12 feet of water.
+Walleye are hitting best just out from the outer edges of the shallow weeds beds near the dropoff in 12 to 15 feet of water.
 Use shad raps, shallow crank baits, leech and slip bobber rigs, beetle spins.

 Northern/Smallmouth Bass report